dladams/dunerun/README.md

 </pre>

 ## Running from python
-The python class *DuneRun* in module *dunerun* provides similar fuctionality at the python command line.
+The python class *DuneRun* in module *dunerun* provides similar fuctionality from the python command line.
 For examples of use, see the [dunerun notebook](ipynb/dunerun.ipynb).

 ## Development plans
 Finish adding support for setting up from a local release directory.